pytransitions/transitions/README.md

 ### <a name="hsm"></a>Hierarchical State Machine (HSM)

-Transitions includes an extension module which allows to nest states.
+Transitions includes an extension module which allows nesting states.
-This allows to create contexts and to model cases where states are related to certain subtasks in the state machine.
+This allows us to create contexts and to model cases where states are related to certain subtasks in the state machine.
 To create a nested state, either import `NestedState` from transitions or use a dictionary with the initialization arguments `name` and `children`.
 Optionally, `initial` can be used to define a sub state to transit to, when the nested state is entered.